vyeruva/rewards/README.md

 Q: Is the month zero indexed vs one indexed <br/>
 A: One indexed.
 1 = January and 12 = December

+## Assumptions
+Points can never be fractional.
+If this is not the requirement, then should be fairly easy to change the code to accommodate this by changing int to float.
+The limitation with int based logic is documented below.

 ## Limitations

 Currently, the max of total points that the app can reasonably process is less than 2147483647 (Integer.MAX_VALUE).